mufazmi/RestApi/README.md

 * newPassword

-The end point of update password is `updatePassword`
+The end point of update password is `updatePassword` Full Demo Url <a href="http://socialcodia.net/HostApi/public/updatePassword">http://socialcodia.net/HostApi/public/updatePassword</a>

 an verification code will be sent to user email address when they successfull updated their password.

 ### At the end

-You don't need to worry about that things, you need to change the code in `Constants.php` Php
+you don't need to worry about that things, you need to change the code in `Constants.php` Php

 That's it!
 Now go build something cool.